 Aetna Seat Lift and Patient Lift Billing Guidelines and Action Items 2026

-This policy took effect January 18, 2026.
-If you haven't audited your charge capture since then, you may already have claims out with errors.
+This policy became effective January 18, 2026.
+If you haven't updated your workflows since then, do it now.

 #Action Item